 (previously known as Euplexia callisina)

-The forewings of the adult moth are dark brown with white flecks and grey bands on the forewings.
+The forewings of the adult moth are dark brown with white and grey markings on the forewings.
 The wingspan is about 5 cms.

 The species occurs in :